datavzrd/readervzrd/README.md

 # readervzrd

-Readervzrd is a Rust library that provides utilities for reading tabular data from files without worrying if they are formatted as CSV or JSON.
+Readervzrd is a Rust library that provides utilities for reading tabular data from files without worrying if they are formatted as CSV, JSON or Parquet.
 It offers flexible functionality to extract headers and iterate over records, supporting different file formats and structures.

 ## Features

-- Supports uniform reading of data from CSV and JSON files.
+- Supports uniform reading of data from CSV, JSON and Parquet files.
 - Extracts headers from files.
 - Iterate over records
 - Handling of nested JSON structures